boomelage/machine-learning-option-pricing/README.md

 ## 3.1 Barrier Options

-In the case if barrier options, we begin generating the development dataset by iterating through the historical spot prices and volatility parameters and for each trading day, performing the Cartesian product:<br>
+In the case of barrier options, we begin generating the development dataset by iterating through the historical spot prices and volatility parameters and for each trading day, performing the Cartesian product:<br>

 $S \times K \times T \times B \times R = \set{ (s, k, t, b, r_{\text{rebate}}) | \ s \in S, \ k \in K, \ t \in T, \ b \in B, \ \text{and} \ r_{\text{rebate}} \in R\}$<br>
 where